7 Strategies For Using Context Clues In Reading

 contributed by Kathy Glass

-In doing so, students become armed with an inventory of ways (such as reading response questions) to access unknown words to help gain deeper meaning of the text.
+In doing so, students become armed with an inventory of ways (such as reading response questions) to access unknown words to help gain a deeper meaning of the text.
 Without awareness of the types of context clues, students are at a disadvantage to decipher meanings for themselves.

 Teaching this skill supports self-agency so students can define unfamiliar words independently.
 The following are devices that authors use to incorporate context clues into their writing.
 The point is not that students memorize each type of context clue.
 It is more that they come to understand that authors give hints in all kinds of ways to help readers figure out what words mean so they are alert to these devices.